 In fact, my first interaction with the mandrake spirit was during a workshop that Raven was teaching at Templefest a few years back.
 In fact, it was my first time ever approaching plants as spirit allies instead of just ingredients that contain correspondences.
 In case you’re wondering, Raven associates mandrake magickally to Mercury, Uranus and Pluto in his Encyclopedia of Wicca & Witchcraft and writes in Grimoire of the Thorn-Blooded Witch that the best day to contact the spirit of Mandrake is on a Monday during any hour of the night.

-I enjoyed the workshop so much that I took Christopher Penczak’s workshop on the mandrake and had a profound experience and what I can only explain as a “communion” or “eucharist”, which I ended up writing a poem about entitled The Eucharist of Mandragora.
+I enjoyed the workshop so much that I took Christopher Penczak’s workshop on the mandrake and had a profound experience and what I can only explain as a “communion” or “eucharist” with the mandrake spirit.
 Christopher is another witch with a strong connection to plants and plant spirits and his book The Plant Spirit Familiar is part of my favorite four books on plant spirits and plant magick among a wide variety on the subject.
-The other three books are Old World Witchcraft and Grimoire of the Thorn-Blooded Witch both by Raven Grimassi and The Witching Herbs by Harold Roth.

 Mandrake seems to be one of the few plant spirits (or possibly the only) who are viewed as having both a male and female form throughout history.
 In my interaction with mandrakes I do definitely sense a difference in the spirits of autumnalis and officinarum, but I haven’t placed gender on the differences since I’ve only built a strong connection with my officinarum plant so far, which has always felt more male to me.
 In Old World Witchcraft Raven writes, “In mandrake lore the plants possess a gender nature.
 The “white mandrake” (Mandragora officinarum) is the male, and the “black mandrake” (Mandragora autumnalis) is the female plant.
 Some practitioners prefer to call the female spirit Mandragora and the male Mandragoro (in place of calling upon Mandragoritis).”
 He also adds that the simpler and older method is to just call upon Mandragoritis – She of the Mandrake, who is the spirit that doesn’t reside within a mandrake plant but rather is sort of like the monarch spirit of Mandrakes.